icon-project/IBC-Integration/docs/adr/xcall.md

 ```

 #### Success verification
-If rollback was specified and the call was successful, that success can be verified
+If rollback was specified and the call was successful, the success can be verified,

 ```javascript